hao80206/NutriMate-project/Project Plan.md

 ## 1. Project Overview

+### 1.1 Company Introduction

+Better Life is a company focused on helping people lead healthier lives by providing tools and resources that support informed dietary choices and overall well-being.

-### 1.1 Project Objectives
+### 1.2 Project Objectives

-The project is focused on creating a user-friendly graphical interface for the Nutritional Food Database.
-This interface makes it easier for users to access and understand detailed nutritional information.
-It features advanced search tools that allow users to filter and analyze data based on food type, nutrient content, and nutritional density.
-These tools help users get the specific information they need for informed dietary decisions.
+The goal of this project is to create a user-friendly interface for Better Life's Nutritional Food Database.
+This interface will make it easier for users to find and understand detailed nutritional information.
+It will include advanced search tools that let users filter and analyze data by food type, nutrient content, and nutritional density, helping them make informed dietary choices.

-Additionally, the project includes visual aids like pie charts and bar graphs to clearly show the nutritional breakdown of foods.
-This visual approach helps users understand the data better, supporting informed choices about their diet.
-The tool also serves as a valuable resource for dietitians, researchers, and educators, improving dietary planning and nutritional education.
-By making nutritional information easy to access and understand, the tool encourages healthier eating habits, aiming to enhance public health outcomes.
+The project also features visual aids like pie charts and bar graphs to show the nutritional breakdown of foods clearly.
+These visuals will help users grasp the information more easily, leading to better dietary decisions.
+The tool will also be useful for dietitians, researchers, and educators, helping with dietary planning and nutritional education.

+Additionally, the project will include a feature for users with specific dietary goals, such as muscle gain.
+This feature will allow users to calculate their needed calorie intake and track their progress, making it easier to reach their fitness goals.
+Overall, the tool aims to make nutritional information more accessible and understandable, encouraging healthier eating habits and improving public health.

 ### 1.2 Project Stakeholders